Combustion Efficiency and Excess Air

 - 15 - 60% for coal

-Carbon dioxide - CO2 - is a product of the combustion and the content in the flue gas is an important indication of the combustion efficiency.
+Carbon dioxide - CO2 - is a combustion product and the content of CO2 in a flue gas is an important indication of the combustion efficiency.

-An optimal content of carbon dioxide - CO2 - after combustion is approximately 10% for natural gas and approximately 13% for lighter oils.
+Optimal content of carbon dioxide CO2 after combustion is approximately 10% for natural gas and approximately 13% for lighter oils.

-Normal combustion efficiencies for natural gas at different amounts of excess air and flue gas temperatures are indicated below:
+Normal combustion efficiency for natural gas at different combinations of excess air and flue gas temperatures are indicated below:

 |Combustion Efficiency (%)|

-1) The "net stack temperature" is the difference between the flue gas inside the chimney and the room temperature outside the burner.
+1) "Net stack temperature" is temperature difference between flue gas temperature inside the chimney and room temperature outside the burner.